alanesq/esp32cam-demo/README.md

 created using the Arduino IDE with ESP32 module installed
 (See https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)
 No additional libraries required

-BTW - If you has an ideas/info./suggestions to improve this sketch etc. please let me know - alanesq@disroot.org

 There is a very good Youtube video on using the ESP32Cam board here: https://www.youtube.com/watch?v=FmlxC0goKew&t=610s